Agcurate/SAR2ET/README.md

 ## Getting Started
-Please follow the steps below to install and run the best-performing SAR-based ET estimation model.
+Please follow the steps below to install and run the best-performing SAR2ET model.

 ### System requirements
 <p align="justify">
-SAR-based ET estimation models are built and tested on an Ubuntu 20.04 environment with a single GPU of NVIDIA GeForce RTX 3090 Ti on the CUDA 12.0 platform using PyTorch 2.0.1.
+SAR2ET models are built and tested on a Ubuntu 20.04 environment with a single GPU of NVIDIA GeForce RTX 3090 Ti on the CUDA 12.0 platform using PyTorch 2.0.1.
 </p>